seminho77/WebEngineering/README.md

 **(1) More Findings**

-What other accessibility issues did you find?
-Explain how you did fix them.

-# #Accessibility Improvements and Fixes
+## Accessibility Improvements and Fixes

 **Button Hover Consistency**
 To improve visual accessibility, I standardized the hover effect across all buttons, making it easier for users to identify interactive elements.
 This was done by adding a consistent background color change on hover: